benbencik/mobius_function/README.md

-# Effective Calculation of Möbius Function on Poset
+# Effective Calculation of Möbius Function on Multipermutations

 ## Running the project